 I started to have visions: green wasabi islands, floating in a sea of low-sodium soy sauce, lapping on the shores of pickled ginger — miles and miles of sweet, pickled ginger.
 And towering over those ginger beaches, like the granite domes of Pão de Açucar, Dois Irmãos, and Pedra da Gavea, were ice-cold bottles of Japanese beer — the big ones — to wash it all down.

 I knew they wouldn’t eat the fish raw, so my fantasies turned to how Ze would cook it.
 Images of exquisitely fried tuna now pervaded my thoughts.
-I could see the blocks browning in the pan, could smell the heady aroma of grilled fish in the air, could taste the savory juices bursting in my mouth — my olfactory receptors rocketing to new heights!
-I closed my eyes and swallowed yet another mouthful of stale saliva.
+I could see the blocks browning in the pan, smell the heady aroma of grilled fish, taste the savory juices bursting in my mouth — my olfactory receptors rocketing to new heights!
+I closed my eyes and swallowed another mouthful of stale saliva.

 “Ei—it’s easy,” he said.

 “Oh, really?”
 The easier the better, I thought.

 Seductively he tapping the pile of tuna with the blade of his knife.